iAdityaNarayanT/React-Basics/README.md

 🔧 The order in which props are passed is irrelevant.

-🧮 Props can be used to pass any type of data, not just strings or numbers.
+🫡React follows a one-way data flow, where data can only be passed from parent to child components using props.
+One-way data flow makes React applications more predictable, easier to understand, and more efficient.

-🚀 Props are a fundamental concept in React and allow for powerful customization of components.
+🧮 Props can be any type of value, including single values, arrays, functions, and even other React components.

-JavaScript Mode for Non-String Props: To avoid unexpected behavior, it's crucial to use JavaScript mode when passing non-string values as props, ensuring correct data types.
+🚀 Props are immutable and cannot be changed by the child component.